-Annual savings: \$75.00
+Annual savings: \$156.00

-Type of health care expense Quantity Charlie's out-of-pocket expense Explanation Charlie's physical exam 1 \$20 The HMO covers physicals after a \$20 copayment.
+Type of health care expense Quantity Herbert's out-of-pocket expense Explanation Herbert's PCP office visit 1 \$20 The HMO covers PCP office visits after a \$20 copayment.
 Wife's well-woman exam 1 \$0 The HMO covers well-woman exams at 100 percent with no copayment.
 Children's routine exams 2 \$0 The HMO covers well-child exams at 100 percent with no copayment.
-Prescription drugs: Charlie's blood pressure medication is a preferred brand-name drug he takes every month.
+Prescription drugs: Herbert's blood pressure medication is a preferred brand-name drug he takes every month.
 12 \$360 \$30 copayment for 12 months.
-Prescription drugs: Charlie Jr. has allergies and takes over-the-counter allergy medication every day.
-12 \$90 Charlie buys these over-the-counter.
+Prescription drugs: Herbert Jr. has allergies and takes over-the-counter allergy medication every day.
+12 \$90 Herbert buys these over-the-counter.
 Dental cleanings and exams 8 \$0 The DHMO covers cleanings and exams up to twice per year with no copayments.
-Total amount Charlie puts in HFSA: \$470 \$19.58 per pay period.
+Total amount Herbert puts in HFSA: \$470 \$19.58 per pay period.
+Total amount Herbert puts in HFSA: Total s avings: \$156 \$19.58 per pay period.

-Total savings: \$75
+Spotlight: What you could do with \$156

-What you could buy with \$75
+- Contribute to your 457 plan

-- A contribution to your 457 plan
+- Get three full body massages

-- Three delicious chair massages
+- Contribute to your child's college savings

-- A contribution to your kid's college savings
+- Buy six grocery bags of vitaminladen fresh fruits

-- Four grocery bags of vitamin-laden fresh fruits
+- 80 trips on a METRO bus

-- A portrait of your child
+- Buy a chair for your home office

-- A chair for your home office
+- Go sailing in Galveston bay

-- Recreational sailing in Galveston bay
+- Donate to your favorite charity

-- Donation to your favorite charity
+- Buy a pair of "ultimate basketball shoes"

-- A pair of "ultimate basketball shoes"
+- · Swim with the dolphins at SeaWorld

-- Swimming with the dolphins at SeaWorld
+- Buy a suit, on sale of course, from Men's Warehouse

-- A suit, on sale of course, from Men's Warehouse
+- Sponsor a youth YMCA basketball team

-- Sponsorship of a youth YMCA basketball team
+- Buy an MP3 player